R2y7n/pychatbot-Boukef-Delannoy-Int4/README.txt

 The primary goal of our project is to develop a chatbot that leverages the TF-IDF method for text analysis.
 By understanding word frequencies in texts, the chatbot aims to provide meaningful responses to user queries.
 #TF-IDF:

-TF-IDF (Term Frequency-Inverse Document Frequency) is a numerical statistic widely used in natural language processing and information retrieval to evaluate the importance of a word in a document relative to a collection of documents (corpus).
+TF-IDF (Term Frequency-Inverse Document Frequency) is a method widely used in natural language processing and information retrieval to evaluate the importance of a word in a document relative to a collection of documents (corpus).

 ##Main functionalities